Mtlukasik/jan2026/README.md

-# SVGD vs MFVI Last Layer Bayesian Inference Comparison
+# SVGD vs MFVI Deep learning Last Layer Bayesian Inference Comparison

 This project implements a comparison of **Stein Variational** and **MFVI (Mean-Field Variational Inference)** for last-layer Bayesian inference on CIFAR-10, following the methodology in: